weixiaonan1/BorderEscape/Report.md

 ### Score System

-When the character gets involved into a prop, the game identifies the type of the prop (cartridge clip or medical box).
+When the character gets involved into collision with a prop, the game identifies the type of the prop (cartridge clip or medical box).
 The player gains 2 points when getting a cartridge clip and gains 20 points when getting a medical box.

 ```c#
 public void AddScore(int scoreValue)